 A Company Limited by Guarantee having a Share Capital is a private company and the maximum number of members is 99.
 The members have liability under two situations; the amount, if any, that is unpaid on the shares they hold, and the amount they have undertaken to contribute to the assets of the company, in the event that it is wound up.

 Setting up a properly structured Irish branch company can allow international clients to benefit from secure legal framework, less bureaucracy and access to the EU market.
 Many huge global companies have chosen Ireland as a corporate home in Europe.
 Any company registered elsewhere in the world can open an Irish branch.
-The name of the parent company will be registered.
+The name of the parent company will be registered, or it can elect to use a local branch name similar to the ‘Mother’ company name.
 The Irish company register will also state the date of incorporation of the parent company.
 Trading as an established company can hold advantages when compared to starting a new Irish company.
 The following information is needed for a branch registration:

-• A copy of the foreign company’s Memorandum and Articles of association or a similar constitution
+› A copy of the foreign company’s Memorandum and Articles of association or a similar constitution under apostille

-• The names and addresses of person resident in Ireland authorised to accept on behalf of the company
+› The names and addresses of a person who is resident in Ireland authorised to accept on behalf of the company

-• Address of the company’s branch in Ireland
+› Address of the company’s branch in Ireland (we can provide this service)

-Depending on country of incorporation of the parent company these documents must be either certified or apostilled.
+Depending on the country of incorporation of the parent company these documents must be either authenticated or apostilled.
 If the company documents are not in English or Irish an additional notarised translation is required.

 Public Limited Company (PLC)